brianwchh/decentrialized-social-networking-software-system_1/README.md

 ### I am looking for people who have the same opinions out there.

 # why user would like it as I do
-1. anyone in C-country can get access to any good website like Gxxgle and yxxtube without any technical background.
+1. anyone in China can get access to any good website like Gxxgle and yxxtube without any technical background.
 2. it is impossible to block a user,it can reach to anyone in any place,it is more secure.

 3. more and more people have VPS for various purposes. a lot of those people are deep learning / AI guys,they know best what AI can do. like I mention before, owning a VPS of your own will be a trend,imagine 20 years ago not every one has a laptop, now more and more people has many computers. it will be very convenient for one to have a VPS on the cloud for multiple purposes .